mesos/logstash/README.md

 # Roadmap

-## Version 1 - July 24st
+## Version 1 - July 24th

-- ☑ Automatic discovery of running frameworks, streaming logs from containers.
+- ☑ Automatic discovery of running frameworks, streaming logs from files inside the containers.
 - ☑ Shared Test- and Development- Setup with `mesos-elasticsearch`, `mesos-kibana`
 - ☑ External LogStash Configuration (config files propagated from Master to Slaves)
 - ☑ Support for outputting to Elastic Search